Intense US Blizzard Blows Iowa Caucus Campaigning Off Course - UrduPoint

 "I'll brave anything we need to," DeSantis told reporters standing outside in the snow.

-"We want to win, we're here to get every vote we can," said the 40-year-old, hoping to face President Joe Biden in the general election later this year.
+"We want to win, we're here to get every vote we can," said the 45-year-old hoping to face President Joe Biden in the general election later this year.

 Recent Stories